Anfarius/Anfarius/README.md

 - 👋 Hi, I’m @Anfarius
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning Python, HTML, CSS and JavaScript
+- 🌱 I’m currently learning Python, HTML, CSS, JavaScript as well as Godot's GDScript
-- 📫 Reach me on Twitter @k_kaczmarzyk - always up for a chat!

 <!---
 Anfarius/Anfarius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.